iszczesniak/cpp/callable/index.md

 ### Closure

-**Closure** is a functor, which is the result of a **lambda expression**.
+**Closure** is a functor which is the result of a **lambda expression**.
+A lambda (in short for a lambda expression) is *syntactic sugar* for conveniently creating functors: they help us create functors with less writing in comparison with creating a functor class, and then creating a functor.
+We could do away with lambda expressions, and achieve the same functionality by implementing manually a functor class.
+Lambdas are handy.

+Here's an example of using a lambda with a priority queue:

 {% highlight c++ %}
 {% include_relative pq_lambda1.cc %}
 {% endhighlight %}

-A tu wersja z dodatkowym argumentem domknięcia przekazywanym w czasie
-uruchomienia:
+Here we pass an argument to a closure:

 {% highlight c++ %}
 {% include_relative pq_lambda2.cc %}